 6.3 TEAP Officer - Jenny Kemp (JK) – A large part of the TEAP report gave recognition to new Associate Fellows and the first Fellow and new Senior Fellows.
 JK reported on more plans for disseminating the scheme and noted that we are particularly looking into how to develop TEAP Fellowships abroad.
 One point not mentioned in the report is that it is possible to use videoed observations.
 Early trials with these have been quite successful.
 Video observations help us to be more inclusive for those further afield.
 There will be more discussion about teacher observation at the 14th May BAS event organised by OA.
 JK presented a Senior Fellow certificate to Maxine Gillway, and Fellow certificate to Bella Reichard.
 JK: There will be two workshops in April and May event to help members gain recognition.
 There were no questions.

 6.4 Research and Publications John Wrigglesworth [JW] – There were sixteen submissions for the MA dissertation award, all of which were of a high standard.
 Three were short listed Ian Johnson, Karen Schrader, and Eilidh Webster.
 The winner was Elida Webster from the University of Glasgow MEd TESOL.
 JW will circulate full report.
 JK suggested encouraging the winner to publish for JEAP.
-JW: The winner will receive an award of £250 and a guaranteed presentation slot a the next BALEAP Conference or a PIM of her choice.
+JW: The winner will receive an award of £250 and a guaranteed presentation slot at the next BALEAP Conference or a PIM of her choice.

 6.5 Web Officer – Bella Reichard (BR) – The report was prepared by outgoing Web Officer MB.
 Most of the issue have already been covered by DS the Chair’s Report (point 4).
 Please direct any questions to BR.
 BR will let membership know when new website up and running.
 MG stressed the amount of hard work done by CP/ BR/ MB/ DS